-A: Yes, but each entrant is limited to three scripts in the current competition.
+A: Yes, but each entrant is limited to three scripts per competition year.
 Each entry requires a separate online application form and entry fee.
 Under no circumstances may an entrant submit different versions or multiple copies of the same script.
 Doing so may result in all versions of the script being disqualified.
 Each writer, whether a sole author or member of a collaborative writing team, may enter no more than three scripts.